MileHacker Logo

 • Review accessibility information for travelers with mobility needs.

-• Inquire directly with hotels and attractions about specific features.
+• Inquire directly with hotels and points of interest about special features.

-• Traditional buildings and old town areas might present difficulties due to steps.
+• Traditional buildings and old town areas may present difficulties due to steps.

-• Plan routes considering uneven surfaces in some areas.
+• Plan routes considering uneven surfaces in some locations.

 Solo, Family & Group Advice